Kylemore Abbey Connemara

 Mitchell never really recovered from the loss of his wife although his children helped him manage the estate until 1903 when it was sold to the Duke of Manchester.

 The Duke and Duchess of Manchester lived an incredibly lavish lifestyle and when they moved into Kylemore Castle, they set about renovating it.
 They removed much of Mitchell’s Italian inspired interiors and made the castle more suitable for the massive entertainments they hope to host.
-Unfortunately, they ripped out the beautiful German stained glass window in the stair case hall and much of the local Connemara marble.
+Unfortunately, they ripped out the beautiful German stained glass window in the staircase hall and much of the local Connemara marble.
 The locals were not happy about this.

 Rumour had it that the Duke lost Kylemore to a gambling debt and he and his wife divorced several years later.
 The Benedictine Nuns took over Kylemore in 1920.

 The nuns opened or rather reopened their boarding school that was originally in Brussels.
 Local girls attended Kylemore as a day school and the nuns also ran a farm and a guesthouse.
-There was a terribly fire in 1959 but the school continued and eventually closed in 2010.
+There was a terrible fire in 1959 but the school continued and eventually closed in 2010.

 What to see at Kylemore Abbey